CIDRAM/CIDRAM/_docs/readme.de.md

 Anything in the signature files not recognised as a signature nor as signature-related syntax by the script will be IGNORED, therefore meaning that you can safely put any non-signature data that you want into the signature files without breaking them and without breaking the script.
 Comments are acceptable in the signature files, and no special formatting is required for them.
 Shell-style hashing for comments is preferred, but not enforced; Functionally, it makes no difference to the script whether or not you choose to use Shell-style hashing for comments, but using Shell-style hashing helps IDEs and plain-text editors to correctly highlight the various parts of the signature files (and so, Shell-style hashing can assist as a visual aid while editing).

-The possible values of `%Function%` are as follows:
+The possible values of `[Function]` are as follows:
 - Run
 - Whitelist
+- Greylist
 - Deny

-If "Run" is used, when the signature is triggered, the script will attempt to execute (using a `require_once` statement) an external PHP script, specified by the `%Param%` value (the working directory should be the "/vault/" directory of the script).
+If "Run" is used, when the signature is triggered, the script will attempt to execute (using a `require_once` statement) an external PHP script, specified by the `[Param]` value (the working directory should be the "/vault/" directory of the script).

 Beispiel: `127.0.0.0/8 Run example.php`

 This can be useful if you want to execute some specific PHP code for some specific IPs and/or CIDRs.

-If "Whitelist" is used, when the signature is triggered, the script will reset all detections (if there's been any detections) and break the test function. `%Param%` is ignored.
+If "Whitelist" is used, when the signature is triggered, the script will reset all detections (if there's been any detections) and break the test function. `[Param]` is ignored.
 This function is the equivalent of whitelisting a particular IP or CIDR from being detected.

 Beispiel: `127.0.0.1/32 Whitelist`

+If "Greylist" is used, when the signature is triggered, the script will reset all detections (if there's been any detections) and skip to the next signature file to continue processing. `[Param]` is ignored.

+Beispiel: `127.0.0.1/32 Greylist`

 If "Deny" is used, when the signature is triggered, assuming no whitelist signature has been triggered for the given IP address and/or given CIDR, access to the protected page will be denied.
 "Deny" is what you'll want to use to actually block an IP address and/or CIDR range.
 When any signatures are triggered that make use of "Deny", the "Access Denied" page of the script will be generated and the request to the protected page killed.

-The `%Param%` value accepted by "Deny" will be parsed to the "Access Denied" page output, supplied to the client/user as the cited reason for their access to the requested page being denied.
+The `[Param]` value accepted by "Deny" will be parsed to the "Access Denied" page output, supplied to the client/user as the cited reason for their access to the requested page being denied.
 It can be either a short and simple sentence, explaining why you've chosen to block them (anything should suffice, even a simple "I don't want you on my website"), or one of a small handful of shorthand words supplied by the script, that if used, will be replaced by the script with a pre-prepared explanation of why the client/user has been blocked.

 The pre-prepared explanations have i18n support and can be translated by the script based upon the language you specify to the `lang` directive of the script configuration.
-Additionally, you can instruct the script to ignore "Deny" signatures based upon their `%Param%` value (if they're using these shorthand words) via the directives specified by the script configuration (each shorthand word has a corresponding directive to either process the corresponding signatures or to ignore them). `%Param%` values that don't use these shorthand words, however, don't have i18n support and therefore WON'T be translated by the script, and additionally, aren't directly controllable by the script configuration.
+Additionally, you can instruct the script to ignore "Deny" signatures based upon their `[Param]` value (if they're using these shorthand words) via the directives specified by the script configuration (each shorthand word has a corresponding directive to either process the corresponding signatures or to ignore them). `[Param]` values that don't use these shorthand words, however, don't have i18n support and therefore WON'T be translated by the script, and additionally, aren't directly controllable by the script configuration.

 The available shorthand words are:
 - Bogon